Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Kinematic extractions and Dynamical models

-\cite{vHoudt21} construct axisymmetric Jeans anisotropic models to the stellar rms velocity for LEGA-C galaxies for which the morphological position angle is not misaligned with the slit by more than $45^{\circ}$, that are not mergers or irregular galaxies, that are not mid-IR or X-ray-identified AGN\footnote{ Such galaxies are identified by \texttt{FLAG\_SPEC}=1 in the LEGA-C data release \citep[see][]{vdWel21}.
-Narrow-line or radio-identified AGN are not flagged.}, do not have flux calibration issues, and that have S/N~$>10$ in at least three spatial resolution elements.
-The models consist of two mass components, a stellar component assuming mass follows light based on F814W imaging, and an NFW dark matter halo.
+The JAM models consist of two mass components, a stellar component assuming mass follows light based on F814W imaging, and an NFW dark matter halo.
 The halo concentration $c$ is tied to the halo mass following \cite{Dutton14}.
-Free fit parameters are the stellar velocity anisotropy, the stellar mass-to-light ratio $M/L$, the circular velocity of the dark matter halo, the galaxy inclination, and the slit centering.
+Free fit parameters are the stellar velocity anisotropy, the stellar mass-to-light ratio $M/L$, the dark matter halo mass as parameterized by the circular velocity, the galaxy inclination, and the slit centering.
 Here, the inclination is constrained by a $q-$dependent prior assuming an intrinsic thickness distribution ${\mathcal{N}}(0.41,0.18)$ which is constrained from the full primary LEGA-C sample. \cite{vHoudt21} note that the inclination and the slit centering are typically unconstrained by the data.

 Based on the JAM results, dynamical masses are provided out to 20~kpc and/or $2R_{e,\rm F814W}$, if supported by the data, where $R_{e,\rm F814W}$ is the semimajor axis effective radius determined from single-Sérsic {\sc{galfit}} models to the F814W imaging as presented by \cite{vdWel16, vdWel21}.
-The total JAM dynamical mass is defined as twice the mass within $R_{e,\rm F814W}$.
+Analogous to the \kd modelling, the enclosed dynamical mass $M_{\rm dyn}(<r)$ is calculated within spherical apertures from the non-spherically symmetric potential of the 3D mass distribution.

 As described above, Jeans anisotropic models can be built only for a subset of the LEGA-C survey.
-However, the existing models are used to calibrate more accessible virial mass estimators based on the integrated stellar velocity dispersion.
+However, the existing models are used to calibrate more accessible virial mass estimators based on the integrated stellar velocity dispersion \citep[e.g.][]{vdWel06, Hyde09, Taylor10, Cappellari13, Belli17a, Mendel20}.
 The details of this calibration are described by \cite{vdWel22}.
 In short, virial masses are computed as